Where do we meet?

 • How big is the ball of bees?
 Softball, volleyball, basket ball sized?

-• Where is the main concentration of bees?
+• Where are the bees?

 • Are the bees within a structure?